sirosenberg/SR_Test/README.md

     * `sed '1s/^/ /' block_numprov.csv | sort |sed '1s/^.//'> block_numprov_sort.csv`
 or
     * `head -n 1 block_numprov.csv> block_numprov _sort.csv; tail -n +2 block_numprov.csv | sort >> block_numprov_sort.csv`
   * It appears the sort command can shuffle rows, so, e.g., the projection information moves to the end of the file.
-This does not appear to be a problem for Tippecanoe, but would probably render the resulting geojson unsuitable for anything else.
+This does not appear to be a problem for Tippecanoe, but could render the resulting geojson unsuitable for anything else.

 **Issue 2:** *Join-data looks for the field name(s) of the spatial-identifier/FIPS code of the geojson*